-The Asti DOCG zone comprises a total of 52 municipalities, mainly in the province of Asti (28 municipalities), but also extends to the two provinces of Alessandria (9) and Cueno (15).
+The Asti DOCG zone comprises a total of 52 municipalities mainly in the province of Asti (28 municipalities), but also extends into the two provinces of Alessandria (9) and Cueno (15).
 The vineyards cover a total of over 9,000 hectares of vineyards.
 There are the three sub-zones Canelli with municipalities in the two provinces of Asti and Cuneo, Santa Vittoria d'Alba with the same name (Cuneo) and Strevi with municipalities in the province of Alessandria.
 These may also have their name on the Moscato d'Asti label lead.
-Similarly, for the Moscato d'Asti wines the term Vigna (exposed, hilly layers) are used.
+Similarly, for the Moscato d'Asti wines the term Vigna (exposed, hilly layers) can be used.

 The provisions are different in detail.
 They consist in actual or potential alcohol content (4.5% to 6.5% and 11% respectively for Moscato d'Asti vs. 7% to 9.5% and 12% for Asti Spumante respectively) and carbon dioxide pressure with 1 bar only slightly sparkling at the Moscato d'Asti opposite 4 bar at the Asti Spumante.

-Moscato d'Asti : is, according to its characteristics, a sweet, slightly pearling wine; not even one Frizzante (no quality judgment).
+Moscato d'Asti : a sweet, slightly sparkling wine, according to its characteristics; not even one Frizzante (no quality judgment).
 There is also a variant Vendemmia Tardiva ( late vintage ).
 Particularly popular in Italy, wine is milder, fruity and less sparkling than Asti Spumante.
 The bottles are usually due to the low pressure with normal cork closed and also carry a vintage indication.
 Every year about four million bottles are produced.
-Well-known manufacturers are Bera Walter, Cascina Fonda, Carbonere, Ceretto, Dogliotti-Caudrina, Gatti, La Spinetta, Saracco, Traversa and Vignaioli di Santo Stefano.
+Well-known manufacturers are Bera Walter, Cascina Fonda, Carbonere, Ceretto, Dogliotti-Caudrina, Gatti, La Spinetta.
+Marcarini, Saracco, Traversa and Vignaioli di Santo Stefano.